WHAT WE DO

 • When you see litter on the street, you know there is a massive litter problem in the watershed.

-• Loose garbage is the enemy — litter on the street heads straight into storm drains during heavy rainfall and flows into our rivers, lakes, bayous and wetlands.
+• Loose garbage is the enemy — litter on the street heads straight into storm drains during heavy rainfall and flows into our rivers, lakes, bayous, and wetlands.

 • To reduce litter on the streets and in watersheds, please BAG YOUR GARBAGE and tie it tight, and DO NOT OVERFILL your bins!